 Cost: $14.95 per employee, discount after 50 employees

 Duration: 30 minutes to 2 hours

 Although employers must provide anti-sexual harassment training, oftentimes, they struggle with finding the time and ensuring that workers don't just skim over it.
 An average business cannot find free hours or resources to deliver the required training.

 Similar to the previous one, EasyLlama provides sexual harassment prevention training in various states.
 Furthermore, you can also conduct prevention training for discrimination and other types of harassment in the workplace.

-More importantly, the courses are easy and flexible, making them great for busy companies.
+Moreover, the courses are easy and flexible, making them great for busy companies.
 Each course consists of short 10-minute sessions that attendees can access online whenever they want.
-Additionally, the cost is lower for every next employee after you cross the 50 mark threshold.
+Also, the cost is lower for every next employee after you cross the 50 mark threshold.